sanyassyed/data-engineering-zoomcamp-project/week5/README.md

 ## Why use Spark over DataWarehouse SQL?
 * In Spark you can write your own functions and hence it is more flexible.
 * Also many inbuilt functions are available.
-* We can do tests and make sure your code works and then execute it on your dataframe
+* We can do tests and make sure the code works and then execute it on the dataframe
 * Things that are not easy to execute in SQL can be easily done spark

 ## PySpark Important functions